 Despite knowing what the answer was deep down, I only slowly started waking up some years before leaving, as my liquid courage grew to a point where I felt I had a number of options available to me.
 What helped me out the door decisively was seeing my warped values personified in a new boss.
 That exaggerated version of me made me realize what a sad state I was in and put me over the edge.
 It was like being caught in a Dilbert strip.
 I guess you could say he was my "red pill" because I couldn't leave that environment fast enough and vowed never to find myself in a similar situation again.

-After about four months of getting used to the new life (a much needed vacation/sabbatical), I thought I would give this blogging gig a shot, thinking it would be an interesting and educational pursuit.
+After about four months of getting used to the new life (a much needed semi-vacation/sabbatical), I thought I would give this blogging gig a shot, thinking it would be an interesting and educational pursuit.
 After all, I've always been willing to try new things.
 Nothing ventured nothing gained, right?

 Why Start Free to Pursue?

 I created the F2P blog to offer evidence that “putting in your time” at a job just to collect a paycheque, because it's "the right thing to do", or because you will qualify for retirement at some distant point in the future, is not the way it has to be.
 We can be free to pursue what we want in life and have the means to get there with less effort than one might think.
 I wanted to create a place where we could have some dialog around what we can do to live the life we know we want but don't always allow ourselves to have for various reasons: fear, doubt, debt, culture, peer pressure, family obligations, ego, uncertainty.

 I also felt it was a good complement to what I do on a part-time basis, along with writing and speaking: working as a kinesiologist, training fellow current and ex-white-collar professionals.
 I guess you could say F2P is the "brain" that complements the "brawn".

 There are lots of personal finance and lifestyle blogs...So What's My take?